AccessKit/accesskit-c/README.md

 ## How to use in a CMake project

-Decompress an accesskit_c release and place the resulting folder somewhere either:
+Decompress an accesskit-c release and place the resulting folder somewhere either:

 - already known by CMake,
 - listed in your `CMAKE_PREFIX_PATH`,